 When They Eat Off Of The Floor

 Babies and pets have a sixth sense for finding food that has been dropped by bigger animals.
 They're also equally willing to eat said food, no matter how old it is.
 A wish for all my fellow parents of humans and pets: May none of your “eat off the floor” days coincide with “pee on the floor” days.
 These incidents almost never happen in the same place, but it’s still an uncomfortable correspondence, even if the food and pee zones never

+actually touch.
 When You Go To Great Lengths To Stop Them From Scratching Or Hurting Themselves

 Whether it's giant cones around their necks, or tiny mittens on their little hands, pets and babies sometimes need to be protected from the consequences of their fearsome teeth and claws.
 (Also?
 Someone needs to answer for

 totally know they’re not supposed to be up there.
 My cat immediately gets that deer in headlights face when you make eye contact with her while she’s on the dining room table, even if she knew you were right there when she jumped up there.
 Meanwhile, my son, who’s been climbing stairs and anything else in reach since he was seven months old, will actually climb up onto the same table to tell the cat to get down.
 (Like, really?
 Adorable little hypocrite.)
 When Friends And Neighbors Are Way More Interested In Them Than They Are In You

 I am notoriously awful about bending down to play and gush over every dog I see on a walk, and spending comparatively little time or attention on their human.
 My cosmic payback is having a really cute kid whom everybody tries to chat and play with, while

 Babies and pets make a lot of mouth noises that don’t necessarily correspond to any language we speak or understand.
 Fortunately, they’re usually pretty good at getting their points across in other ways, whether it’s scratching on the door, picking up their leash and whimpering towards the door, or wailing while trying to pull your boob out of your shirt.